Implications of the $S_8$ tension for decaying dark matter with warm decay products: Some implications of the DCDM

-From different perspectives, remarking that the higher tail of the daughter particle speed contour reaches $v\simeq \eps\sim 0.05$ may lead to the intriguing possibility that this scenario be also connected with the excess events in the electronic recoils recently reported by the Xenon-1t Collaboration~\cite{Xenon1tEtAl2020}.
-If one resorts to elastic scattering of our daughter particle off electrons, measured recoils in the keV energy range translate into a lower bound on $m_{\rm wdm}\sim m \gtrsim 1$~MeV \cite{KannikeEtAl2020}, and require a local interaction rate with electrons of $n_{\rm wdm}\sigma_e\sim 3.5\times 10^{-44}\,{\rm cm^{-1}}$.
-The former constraint is consistent with both thermal and non-thermal production of the parent CDM particle, while it is not clear whether the latter can be achieved while preventing the production of WDM particles in the early universe.
-Another possibility is that the daughter particle is a dark photon that kinetically mixes with photons, which could therefore transmit its entire mass energy to electrons from photoelectric processes~\cite{PospelovEtAl2008a}.
-This instead completely sets $m_{\rm wdm}\sim m \sim 2$~keV and no longer relies on $\eps$, which can therefore only be achieved in non-thermal production scenarios.
-Interesting realizations of the latter are e.g. found in models with a broken $U(1)_{\rm B-L}$ gauge symmetry, also proposed, incidentally, to solve small-scale CDM issues (e.g.~\cite{ChoiEtAl2020,ChoiEtAl2020a,ChoiEtAl2020b}).
+Remarking from our results that the 1-$\sigma$ range for the speed of the daughter particle extends to $v \simeq \varepsilon \sim 0.05$, brings up the intriguing possibility that this scenario may be connected with the excess events in the electronic recoils recently reported by the Xenon-1t Collaboration \cite{Xenon1tEtAl2020}.
+This excess, if interpreted in terms of elastic interactions of DM with electrons, would point to DM particles of mass $m \gtrsim 1$~MeV with unexpected high speeds of $v\sim 0.1$ \cite{KannikeEtAl2020,Xu:2020qsy}.
+In our scenario, this would set the mass scale for the parent CDM particle $m_{\rm dcdm}=m_{\rm wdm}/\sqrt{1-2\varepsilon}$.
+This can be achieved in both thermal and non-thermal production scenarios for the DCDM particle, with the latter favored for $m_{\rm dcdm}\lesssim 10$~MeV to prevent it from being warm.
+The contact interaction cross section of the warm daughter with electrons is constrained to be $\sigma_e \sim 10^{-45}{\rm cm^{2}}(f_{\rm wdm}/0.1)^{-1}(\rho_\odot/0.4\,{\rm GeV/cm^3})^{-1}(m_{\rm wdm}/1\,{\rm MeV})$ \cite{KannikeEtAl2020} (even lower for pseudo-scalar contact interactions \cite{Buttazzo:2020vfs}), and should be mediated by an independent scalar sector to ensure that the WDM particle is not produced in the early universe.
+Alternatively, the massive daughter particle might be a dark photon with kinetic mixing with photons, which could then deposit its entire mass energy onto electrons from a photoelectric-like process \cite{PospelovEtAl2008a}.
+This sets $m_{\wdm}\sim 2$~keV and no longer relies on $\varepsilon$, which can therefore only be achieved in non-thermal production scenarios.
+A possible effective Lagrangian for this scenario could be ${\cal L}_{\rm eff}\supset \tilde{e}\gamma_\mu\bar\chi \tilde{A}^\mu\xi-(\kappa/2)F_{\mu\nu}{\cal F}^{\mu\nu}$, with $\chi$, $\xi$, $\tilde{A}_\mu$, and ${\cal F}^{\mu\nu}$ being the DM particle (a fermion here), its daughter (possibly a massless Weyl fermion), a dark $U(1)$ gauge field (possibly massive), and its associated strength field, which may find realizations e.g. in models with a broken $U(1)_{\text B-L}$ gauge symmetry, also proposed, incidentally, to solve small-scale CDM issues (e.g.~\cite{ChoiEtAl2020,ChoiEtAl2020a,ChoiEtAl2020b}).